 Maintenance and Cleaning Setup

-Consistency is key when it comes to guest satisfaction.
-Scheduling regular maintenance and hiring professional cleaners can make all the difference.
-Casa Scotia works with trusted local professionals to handle these tasks, ensuring your property is always guest-ready and leaves a lasting impression.
+Schedule regular maintenance and hire professional cleaners.
+Casa Scotia collaborates with trusted local professionals handling these tasks, ensuring your property remains guest-ready and leaves lasting impressions.

 Checklist Summary for STR Launch Success